swisscom/PowerGRR/README.md

 and read the results.
 You can find more code snippets and ideas in the [wiki](https://github.com/swisscom/PowerGRR/wiki) and see section [help](#help) above how to use the help system in PowerShell.

+Use `$GRRCredential` for setting the credentials before running the commands and the parameter `-Credential` is not needed anymore for each command.

 ```powershell
 # Read the client information to check LastSeenAt and the OSVersion